 Accounting and Financial Management Major

-Students who wish to pursue a career in public accounting have two options:
+If you wish to pursue a career in public accounting, choose from these two options:

-- Option 1- Additional undergraduate hours: Students may take extra courses at the undergraduate level to obtain the required 150 semester hours of college credit to sit for the Certified Public Accountant (CPA) examination.
+- Additional undergraduate hours: You may take extra courses at the undergraduate level to obtain the required 150 semester hours of college credit to sit for the Certified Public Accountant (CPA) examination.

 - Master’s of Accountancy: Designed to prepare you for CPA licensure in as little as one year, this program is a great choice if you’re looking to develop a comprehensive understanding of modern accounting and strategy.